I’ve made it known that Portland is one of the cities I’d go back to in a heartbeat. And it still stands.

 But when people ask me why I love Portland so much, it’s hard to give an answer.
 Of late, I’ve been pondering this question: What is it exactly that makes Portland my favourite city in USA?

 I can see many of you rolling your eyes as I point out that the hipster culture is what makes a city quote-unquote “cool”, but I’ve been living in the most hipster area of Sydney for the past two years, and well, this culture has become a part of me.

 There’s nothing I love more than spending a weekend wandering through vintage clothing stores, checking out what’s in the vinyl special bins (even if I don’t currently own a record player), and gorging on a gourmet veggie burger served by a girl with a million tattoos and an outfit that would have looked appropriate in the 50s.

-Where else can you find a guy riding a unicycle while wearing a Darth Vader mask and also playing bagpipes with fire shooting out the ends?
+Where else can you find a guy riding a unicycle while wearing a Darth Vader mask and also playing the bagpipes with fire shooting out of it?

 The streets are filled with people dressed in crazy ways.
 You get used to seeing people with spacers in their ear lobes that you could fit an apple through, or coming across people attending a non-conformity conference (the very reason for my last visit!).

 If you’ve ever seen Portlandia, you might get what I’m talking about in regards to the weirdly wonderful things that happen in Portland.

 You know those people who will stop and ask if you need directions to anywhere, because you’re standing on the street looking lost?
 Or that chat to you about what a nice day it is while you’re waiting at the bus stop?
 Or that pick up your accent while you’re at the grocery store and ask where you’re from, getting into a deep and random conversation about travel?